Why Zero Hour

 3. How often do you snipe?

-1 to 3 snipes a month: Gixen's free tier or Zero Hour's free tier both handle this.
-Heavy buyers at 10 or more per week: the per-snipe pricing on eSnipe and Auction Sniper adds up fast.
+A handful per month: Gixen's free tier (4 wins/month cap) or Zero Hour's free tier (1 active snipe, unlimited wins) both handle this.
+Heavier volume on Gixen Free runs into the monthly win ceiling.
+Heavy buyers at 10 or more per week on eSnipe or Auction Sniper get hit by per-snipe pricing fast.
 A flat subscription wins.

 4. How much do you care about the UI?